imahdio/HTML-Essential-Training/02-Formatting Text/README.md

 -Besides visual appearance,  The hierarchy created by headlines can be used for other purposes.
 -`<strong>` convey importance, seriousness, or urgency.
 -`<em>` and `<strong>` are used to convey a sense of importance or stress when spoken.

+relative-considered in relation or in proportion to something else

 preserve-to keep something as it is